MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

   * When online
     * [ ] When confirmed, refresh maps in cache
     * [ ] Try to get weather forecast and cache this information too
+  * Cache.
+Several forms of caching are possible.
+    * [ ] The program needs to keep a cache for map tiles.
+    * [ ] There might be a cache used internally by Android/IOS/Windows to store external JavaScript files and style sheets.
+This is useful to keep the libraries up to date automatically.

 # Track data
 The app uses gpx data to read track information, show it and focus on it when first loaded.
 These gpx files must be edited (by a separate program) to add some data in the metadata section and extensions section of the gpx file.